purescript-python/purescript-python/README.md

     **If you're using windows, remember to expand the user directory "~" to "C:\Users\twshe\<username>"**.

-5. Create an empty folder called `hello-world` somewhere appropriate, and call
+5. Create an empty folder called `hello-world` somewhere appropriate,get in, and call
    ```
    spago init  # init purescript project
    pspy --init # init purescript-python local configuration